Professor Sarah Danson BMedSci, BMBS, MSc, PhD, FRCP

 I am a Professor of Medical Oncology in the University of Sheffield and Honorary Consultant in Medical Oncology at Weston Park Hospital, Sheffield.
 I qualified in 1996 from the University of Nottingham and was a Specialist Registrar and Cancer Research UK Clinical Research Fellow in Pharmacology at the Christie Hospital, Manchester before moving to Sheffield in November 2006.

-My clinical and research interests are in melanoma and lung cancer.
-My background is in the early clinical assessment of new anticancer agents.
+My clinical and research interests are in the treatment of melanoma and lung cancer, and in the early clinical assessment of new anticancer agents.
 Sheffield is an `Experimental Cancer Medicine Centre´ and its aims are to expand the early clinical trial portfolio and produce associated translational work.
-I am ECMC Lead and a member of the NIHR/CRUK Alliance steering committee.
+I am Sheffield ECMC Lead and a member of the NIHR/CRUK Alliance steering committee.
 I am NIHR National Speciality Lead for Cancer: Early Phase Trials.
 I am principal investigator on many early phase trials.

 Melanoma is on the increase and this is not all due to excess sun exposure.
 I chair the Sheffield Melanoma Research Group which has obtained collaborative grants.
 Funding was obtained from Weston Park Hospital Cancer Charity to look for epidemiology and biological features of cutaneous melanoma (principal investigators: Professor Sarah Danson, Dr Angela Cox, Dr Dawn Teare, Dr Kevin Walters, Dr Andrew McDonagh, Dr David Hughes).
-87 patients were enrolled into the GEMS study (Genetics and Epidemiology of Melanoma in Sheffield).
-Translational work on the samples is complete and the manuscript is being written.
+87 patients were enrolled into the GEMS study (Genetics and Epidemiology of Melanoma in Sheffield), which was published in Clinical Chemistry.
 The Weston Park Cancer Charity has also funded a grant to identify novel genes regulating the development of uveal melanoma metastases (principal investigators: Dr Karen Sisley, Professor Sarah Danson, Professor Ian Rennie).
 We enrol patients into clinical trials for melanoma if at all possible.
 I am past Chair of the Rare Tumour Group, which aims to increase trial activity in less common cancers such as melanoma.
-Recent studies include agents targeting VEGF (AVAST-M) and MEK inhibitors (PACMEL, DOKMEK and COLUMBUS).
-AVAST-M and RADVAN recently completed accrual and the interim results of AVAST-M have been published in the Lancet Oncology.
+Recent studies include agents targeting VEGF (AVAST-M published in Lancet Oncology and Annabol Oncology) and MEK inhibitors (PACMEL, DOKMEK and COLUMBUS).
 I am clinical supervisor for an NIHR fellow investigating the support needs of patients with melanoma.
 I co-supervised a CR-UK/YCR fellowship looking at JAK2 in haematological malignancies and cutaneous melanoma.
 I am supervising a pre-doctoral CRUK bursary on toxicities of melanoma systemic treatments.
 Sheffield is one of three large centres for the treatment of uveal melanoma in the UK.
-We were top recruiters for the SUAVE study of dacarbazine versus sunitinib in metastactic uveal melanoma.
-We have recently opened the SELPAC trial in the same disease group using the MEK inhibitor selumetinib which has activity in this tumour type.
+We were top recruiters for the SUAVE study of dacarbazine versus sunitinib in metastactic uveal melanoma and the SELPAC trial in the same disease group using the MEK inhibitor selumetinib which has activity in this tumour type which has just closed to recruitment.
 I am Yorkshire and Humber subspeciality lead for skin cancer with overview of the trial portfolio.

 My undergraduate teaching involves one to one teaching in clinic and on the ward and lecturing on the MSC in Translational Oncology course.
 Postgraduate interests include teaching to all grades of doctor in a wide variety of fields such as oncology (on the systemic cancer chemotherapy course), dermatology, plastic surgery and respiratory medicine.